-The Commit tab opens only if you've connected to SVN or TFS in the Get Repository tab.
+The Commit tab opens only if you've connected to GIT, SVN, or TFS in the Get Repository tab.

 - In the Publish tab, select a location for publishing the modified projects, either Orchestrator, a custom feed or locally.
 The project version auto increments.
 To skip this step, simply click the Skip Step check box.